Designations Congruent with Things: Chapter 23

 Mako, Mako, Mako, Mako, MAKO, he thinks, but Mako isn’t in his head and can’t hear him.

-Oh god, his brain says, somehow she’s not pissed at you; this is the worst case scenario for you, dude, I’m not sure you can handle this because Hermann has been very stiff-upper lip about everything because he’s literally the perfect human but this is—
+Oh god, his brain says.
+Somehow she’s not pissed at you; this is the worst case scenario for you, dude, I’m not sure you can handle this because Hermann has been very stiff-upper lip about everything because he’s literally the perfect human but this is—

 “You know my name, Dr. Geiszler,” whomever it is says.

-“Hiiii,” Newt replies, drawing out the word.
+“Hiiii.”
+Newt draws out the word.

 Mako says nothing.